tundish/theatre_of_spud/tos/dlg/act0/edward.rst

 [PLAYER]_

-    Hello, Edward, yes.
+    Hello Edward; yes.
 A bit nervous.

 [EDWARD]_

+    First night, yes.

-    First night.
-A trial, and lets hope, a triumph!
+    A trial, and then let's hope, a triumph!

+|EDWARD|'s eyebrows arch dramatically.
+The glow of a green exit sign catches the side of his ruddy, aquiline nose.

+[EDWARD]_

     That mob of hoodlums is hanging around outside.

-|EDWARD|'s eyebrows arch dramatically.
-The light of a green exit sign catches the side of his ruddy, aquiline nose.
+    Would you make sure to keep the outside lights switched on?

+    We don't want any more damage to the cars.

+.. property:: PUZZLE.state tos.mixins.types.Awareness.indicate